MDYLL/scrapper/README.md

 output data (console):

-0. in case of invalid data:
+0. in case of invalid data or some problems with url or database connetction:

 0.1. in case of quantity of args not 3 and not 4: